Cruedy/HMCClinicNeRFApp/README.new.md

 }
 ```

-The shape and location of the bounding box is determined by the `center`, `scale`, `rot_y`, `floor` parameters.
+The shape and location of the Bounding Box is determined by the the combination of `center`, `scale`, `rot_y`, and `floor` parameters.
 Using these four parameters, the `pos_from_center` function calculates each of the twelve corners of the bounding box, which is stored in the `positions` parameter.

-_Here is an example calculation for the top, left, front corner:_
+_Here is an example calculation for the top-left-front corner:_

-Defining the Point: Before transformation, the top_left_front corner in local coordinates relative to the center is defined by:
+1. Define the Corner: Before transformation, the top-left-front corner in local coordinates relative to the center is defined by:

 $$\text{local point} = \left[-\frac{1.0 \times \text{scale}[0]}{2.0}, \frac{1.0 \times \text{scale}[1]}{2.0}, -\frac{1.0 \times \text{scale}[2]}{2.0}\right]$$

 This point represents the top-left-front corner of the bounding box, with each component scaled appropriately.

-Rotation: Apply the rotation about the Y-axis using the rot*about_y function:
+2. Match the Bounding Box Rotation: Apply the rotation about the Y-axis using the `rot_about_y` function:
 $$\text{rotated point} = R*{y}(\text{rot}\_y) \cdot \text{local point}$$

 where $R_{y}(\text{rot}_y)$ is the rotation matrix derived from the `rot_y` parameter.
-This step adjusts the orientation of the point based on the bounding box's rotation.
+This step adjusts the orientation of the point based on the Bounding Box's rotation.

-Translation: The final world coordinates of the top_left_front corner are obtained by adding the rotated point to the center:
+3. Translation: The world coordinates of the top-left-front corner are obtained by adding the rotated point to the `center`:
 $$\text{world coordinates} = \text{center} + \text{rotated point}$$
 This translates the corner to its appropriate position in 3D space.

-Respecting Floor: Finally, the world coordinate of the corner cannot be lower than the floor, therefore we take the max between the floor and calculated position as the final coordinate of the corner.
+4. Accounting for Floor: Finally, the world coordinate of the corner cannot be lower than the floor, therefore we take the max between the floor and calculated position as the final coordinate of the corner.

-Generating each corner from the four parameters requires the above complicated steps, but once implemented makes editing the bounding box easy and consistent.
+Generating each corner from the four parameters requires the above complicated steps, but once implemented makes editing the Bounding Box easy and consistent.
 For example, to rotate the box, all we need to do it set the `rot_y` parameter and call `pos_from_center` to regenerate all corners.

 ### Changing Parameters

 Changing parameters happens at three levels in our app.
-Users use `BoundingBoxSMView` and its helper views described in their section to collect user inputs.
-Each of the buttons and gestures are tied to functions in `ARViewModel.swift`. `ARViewModel.swift` takes user inputs and maps them to the appropiate calls in `BoundingBox.swift`.
+Users use [`BoundingBoxSMView` and its helper views](#bounding-box-state-machine-view) to collect user inputs.
+Each of the buttons and gestures are tied to functions in `ARViewModel.swift`. `ARViewModel.swift` takes user inputs and maps them to the appropriate calls in `BoundingBox.swift`.
 These methods will be described in this and the next section.
-Finally, the functions in `BoundingBox.swift` directly modify properties of the bounding box.
-They are in charge of the underlying logic and controls very corner, edge, and face of the bounding box.
+Finally, the functions in `BoundingBox.swift` directly modify properties of the Bounding Box.
+They are in charge of the underlying logic and controls every corner, edge, and face of the Bounding Box.
 These functions are also described in this section.

 Let's start with the low level functions in `BoundingBox.swift` since they are the building block for higher level functions in `ARViewModel.swift`